davidelettieri/davidelettieri.it/_posts/2023-11-01-flux-and-sops-on-aks-with-workload-identity.md

 Please update the script to refer to your github account or check Flux documentation for additional providers.

 If you will use GitHub then you will be prompted for a personal access token, create one with repo access.
-A short expiration date is fine, Flux with add a deploy key to the repo to access it in the future.
+A short expiration date is fine, Flux will add a deploy key to the repo to access it in the future.

 When the command is complete the `aks` folder is populated with a `flux-system` sub-folder.